The Circles - Book Two - Chapter 9 - A Lesson in Business

 Servants bowed at the opening of Shakh Awidan's pavilion to welcome the masterful personage who approached.
 Graceful in spite of the bulk of his well-muscled body, a tawny-skinned man strode into the entry, his green and yellow robes swirling about him like a sandstorm in the desert.
 The man, a masterpiece of the Haradric people, sported a black mustache and short, well-groomed beard which was fragrant with perfumed oil.
 Atop his head was a white turban, at its center a small aigrette composed of egret feathers caught by a ruby brooch, and at his side gently swung a sheathed scimitar.

 Two fair-skinned, raven-tressed Gondorian slave women, who had been standing on either side of Awidan, ceased plying their long-plumed feathered fans.
 Bowing their heads, they crossed the poles over their bosoms in obeisance to the guest.
 The women felt excitement course through their bodies at the sight of the handsome, tawny shakh who was visiting with their frail master.
-Their dark, sultry eyes, which were modestly downcast, rose wistfully to gaze across the tent at the display of Southern manliness before them.
+Their dark, sultry eyes, which were modestly downcast, rose wistfully to gaze across the tent at the display of Haradric manliness before them.
 The guest's raging vigor stood in sharp contrast to the wizened countenance of their pathetic lord.

 "Pray sit down, Shakh Esarhaddon, and enjoy the hospitality of my home."
 Awidan motioned to deep cushions surrounding a low table on the floor.
 "All that you see before you is yours."
 He made a sweeping flourish with his right hand.